hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

     - If not applicable, the field should be left blank.
   - **Example:** 'Z624'
 {% hint style="danger" %}
-As of now we expect this to be blank.
-Need to confirm with New Era.
+As of now we will default to Z624.
+Need to confirm with New Era for mapping conditions.
 {% endhint %}

 - **S-51:** Payment Due Date (Length: 10, Bytes: 10)
-  - **Description:** Hard-coded payment due date.
+  - **Description:** Hard-coded payment due date as '2/5/2031'.
-  - **Notes:**
-    - This field contains a specific date, and it is hard-coded as '2/5/2031'.

 - **S-52:** Total Retail Price (Including VAT) (Length: 20, Bytes: 20)
   - **Example:** '407376'